Moonpig/tech-test-dotnet-backend/readme.md

 We've not set a time limit, do whatever you feel is reasonable however consider this to be production quality code.

-When complete please upload your solution and answers in a .zip to the google drive link provided to you by the recruiter.
+When complete, please upload your solution and answers in a .zip to the google drive link provided to you by the recruiter.

 -----

-Parts 1 & 2 have already been completed albeit lacking in quality, please check the implementation of these and look at refactoring it into something that you consider to be clean and well tested.
+**Parts 1 & 2 have already been completed** albeit lacking in quality.
+Please check the implementation of these and look at refactoring it into something that you consider to be clean and well tested.

-Then extend your solution to capture the requirements listed in part 3.
+Once done, extend your solution to capture the requirements listed in part 3.

 Do not change the public interface `IPostOffice`.
 The provided DbContext is a stubbed class which provides test data.
 Please feel free to use this